juju/docs/src/en/charms-storage.md

 !!!
 Note:
-    The name given to a default storage pool will often be the same as the name of the storage pool upon which it is based.
+    The name given to a default storage pool will often be the same as the name of the storage provider upon which it is based.

 Depending on the storage provider (see [below][anchor__storage-providers]), custom storage pools can be created.
 In the case of AWS, the 'ebs' storage